-* Although empathetic toward pre-Christian European spiritual and cultural traditions that have shaped and informed the European psyche and worldview.
+* Although highly empathetic toward pre-Christian European spiritual and cultural traditions that have shaped and informed the European psyche and worldview, as well as their current-day manifestations.

 But I have also long been a deeply appreciative observer of the British Isles (England, Scotland, Wales and Ireland), their history, culture, and prehistory/archaeology, and I also have a great admiration for the British Monarchy: both its current Sovereign, Her Majesty Queen Elizabeth II, and the institution itself.
 As my friend Ryan Hunter has phrased it, in his excellent essay “Why I am a Monarchist,”